awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-connect-instancestorageconfig-encryptionconfig.md

 `KeyId`  <a name="cfn-connect-instancestorageconfig-encryptionconfig-keyid"></a>
 The full ARN of the encryption key\.
 Be sure to provide the full ARN of the encryption key, not just the ID\.
+Amazon Connect supports only KMS keys with the default key spec of [https://docs.aws.amazon.com/kms/latest/developerguide/asymmetric-key-specs.html#key-spec-symmetric-default](https://docs.aws.amazon.com/kms/latest/developerguide/asymmetric-key-specs.html#key-spec-symmetric-default)\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`